Learning to stop thinking so much is probably the greatest single step we can take to increase inner peace and happiness in our lives.

 I hope these few insights will help you develop a more harmonious relationship with your mind.

-If you would like to read more on how to stop thinking, you may find my book Kick The Thinking Habit very helpful.
+If you would like to read more on how to stop thinking so much, you may find my book Kick The Thinking Habit very helpful.

 In it, I explore each of the above topics in much greater depth

-and offer many more helpful insights and suggestions for knocking thinking on the head for good.
+and offer many more helpful insights and suggestions to help you knock thinking on the head for good.

 Learning how to stop thinking so much may not be as difficult as you imagine!